 1. VENDOR SETUP

 The first step is to create a vendor record in the Contacts > Vendors screen.
 There are 3 types of vendors in Core, which determine their profile and functions in Core.
 If you choose to track time and expenses for your vendors, you can set their bill and cost rates here.
 If you choose to track payables via vendor bills, you can set the relevant A/P account too.
-It might be useful to create vendor groups that will help in reporting, filtering data, etc. Check the Core Help for details on creating vendors.
+It might be useful to create vendor groups that will help in reporting, filtering data, etc. Check the Help Guide for details on creating vendors.

 2. PROJECT SETUP

 The next step is to create a project from the Projects screen that your vendors will contribute their services to.
-Check the Core Help for details on creating projects.
+Check the Help Guide for details on creating projects.
 You can track your vendor expenses on projects either using budgets or phases.

 - If you want to use budgets to track your vendor expenses, you must specify the service and expense part of the contract amount under the contract details of the project.
 The expense portion is related to your vendors.